 - There are many good Health Economics textbooks in the library.

-- Books by Peter Ubel who is my friend and colleague, smart and wise about health care, and more skeptical of market-based solutions in health care than I am.
+- Books by Peter Ubel who is my friend and colleague, smart and wise about health care, but he is more skeptical of market-based solutions in health care than I am.

 - Books by Regina Herzlinger who is enthusiastic about market-based solutions in health care.